n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 2. Initial reordering
 3. Applying the basic substitution features from <abbr>GSUB</abbr>
 4. Applying all remaining substitution features from <abbr>GSUB</abbr>
-5. Applying all remaining positioning features from GPOS
+5. Applying all remaining positioning features from <abbr>GPOS</abbr>

 As with other Brahmi-derived and Indic scripts, the initial reordering